 Where to stay: Government-approved homestays and hotels.

 Price starts as low as 500 INR per night.

 Bandhavgarh National Park, Madhya Pradesh

-Go for: Working from wilderness, a taste of village life, and learning the lessons in wildlife conservation that goes beyond greenwashing.
+Go for: Working from the wilderness, a taste of village life, and learning the lessons in wildlife conservation that goes beyond greenwashing.

 The advantage Madhya Pradesh has over other states is its low density of population, especially around the National Parks.
 Moreover, Jungle Lodges are among the safest holiday places equipped with good Wi-Fi and high sanitisation measures as prescribed by MHA.
 By their very nature, jungle lodges have a limited number of cottages that too spread out in the wilderness with no lifts or elevators.
 Most of the action takes place outdoors, whether it is dining or activities.
 So, city folks can work out of the wild without worrying about the virus.
 One can either drive to any of the big six national parks in M.P. or fly to Nagpur, Raipur and Jabalpur.

 Last but not least, Work from Wilderness can be the much-needed ecotourism push that can bring a positive change in the lives of locals who are the direct beneficiaries of responsible wildlife tourism.

 How to go: Fly into Jabalpur, and from there it takes a 4-hour drive to reach Bandhavgarh